 The MA program in Filmmaking offers a one-year, full-time arts education program.
 Its goal is to build the profile of an independent and professional film maker/artist whose understanding of contemporary cinema culture is informed by a strong sense of aesthetics and ethics.
-The student’s individual practice is the basic point of reference throughout the program and leads to the graduation project that includes both a single-screen film work and a written essay.
+The student’s individual practice is the basic point of reference throughout the program and leads to the graduation project that includes both an audiovisual work and a written essay.

 The program puts great emphasis on the interaction between the school’s input and the student’s contribution.
 It builds on skills gathered in a Film or Audio-visual Arts Bachelor Program and offers no specific training anymore in terms of acting directing, lighting, editing, script writing and so forth.
 Within the broad framework of cinema (including arthouse film, artist’s film, diverse documentary practices and non-generic mainstream moviemaking) it offers instead a continuous program of mandatory activities that includes workshops, seminars, lectures, presentations by visiting filmmakers and visual artists, group presentations, group discussions, film screenings and excursions to exhibitions that offer a wide range of ideas and positions from the contemporary field of cinema culture and audio-visual arts.

 Students contribute their own knowledge, sensitivities, skills, aspirations, motivation and commitment.
 In regular peer to peer meetings, they report and communicate with each other on the progress of their graduation project.
-By using this input and through ongoing dialogue with tutors, lecturers and fellow students, they develop a critical vocabulary and learn to formulate adequate questions and responses as well as to reach solutions independently, culminating in the showing of a personal and creative finished audio-visual work.
-This single-screen film work should demonstrate a personal signature as well as the mastering of directing skills.
+By using this input and through ongoing dialogue with tutors, lecturers and fellow students, they develop a critical vocabulary and learn to formulate adequate artistic research questions and responses as well as to reach solutions independently, culminating in the showing of a personal and creative finished audio-visual work where they demonstrate a personal signature as well as the mastering of directing skills.

 Mars, Oman, Vanessa del Campo - selected by Visions du Réel 2019